 The most recent initiatives from NASA, especially from SpaceX, to fly crews sooner to the Moon (EM-1 Crewed, 2017; SpaceX, 2017) and to take tourists straight to the Moon is an irresponsible game, designed perhaps to keep the HSE dream alive, made up of totally unrealistic promises.

-A sample capsule returned at the 34g deceleration in a ballistic re-entry which lasted just over 2 minutes (Stardust, 2007, p.280), is not exactly proof that a larger heatshield would work under human-rated conditions.
+SpaceX has contemplated deploying a heatshield based on the technology used for a successful return of unmanned craft from deep space in 2006.
+However, a sample capsule returned at the 34g deceleration in a ballistic re-entry which lasted just over two minutes (Stardust, 2007, p.280), is not exactly proof that a larger heatshield would work under human-rated conditions.
 (Stardust, 2013).
-As for NASA, any plans to fly crews sooner to the Moon or elsewhere, have already been either postponed as was expected (Phil Kouts, 2017) or remain in limbo – to be quietly suspended once the media promotion has achieved its effect.
+As for NASA, any plans to fly crews sooner to the Moon or elsewhere have already been either postponed as was expected (Phil Kouts, 2017) or remain in limbo – to be quietly suspended once the media promotion has achieved its effect.
 Indeed the agency is already postponing the unmanned flight to 2019.
 (NASA HQ, 2017)

 ‘NASA is continuing to find new critical aspects for further R&D around Orion, predominantly not because of tighter requirements, e.g. safety, but simply because the agency has at last started to receive genuine information on the real requirements for flights beyond LEO.’ (emphasis added and see MB3)

 Incredibly, these critical aspects that require detailed development are neither covered in NASA’s current plans nor are they mentioned in the relevant GAO reports.